burstrom/D7024E_2015/README.md

 - [ ] Kill post to the API which stops the node.
 (It can come back online after some time)

 ### Objective 4:
-- [ ] Tests to show functionality of the web service (Use POSTMAN)
+- [x] Tests to show functionality of the web service (Use POSTMAN)
-- [ ] Update the API so it correctly updates the DHT with Key - Location(value) and creates the file with the data.
+- [x] Update the API so it correctly updates the DHT with Key - Location(value) and creates the file with the data.
+- [ ] Integration with Chord DHT

 ### Objective 5:
-- [ ] Create using docker container/image.
+- [ ] Package previously developed Skynodes as a Docker container
-- [ ] Get the docker to run
+- [ ] Deplou clusters of Skynodes with Kubernetes

 ### Project Report:
 - [ ] Update for each Objective 2